-1. In Maintenance > SMC server, show the API keys tab.
-Keys that have already been created will be listed along with their information.
+- 1. In Maintenance > SMC server, show the API keys tab.
+Keys that have already been created will be listed along with their information. - 2.
+Click on Add a key.

-- 3. Enter a name and expiry date.
+- Enter a name and expiry date.
 The default validity period is set by the super administrator.
 For more information, refer to the section Editing the API key global policy. - 4.
 In the Usage field, select the desired option.
 You cannot select Write if you do not hold this permission yourself in SMC as an administrator. - 5.
 When you click on Apply, the key will not be saved in the database.
 It must be copied and stored in a safe place as it will no longer be available later.